TheLinuxITGuy/Toolbox/README.md

 # The Linux IT Guy Toolbox
-Add and Remove software from Linux with the click of a button
+Add and Remove software on Linux with the click of a button

 ![](<Screenshot/Screenshot2.png>)